 \end{lemma}

 With \cref{lemma:perturb-potentialfunc-decrease,lemma:perturb-dualerror}, we now outline the main idea of the proof of \cref{thm:pgda-nc-c-epi}.
-The key step is to substitute the dual gap bound in \cref{lemma:perturb-dualerror} to the descent inequality in \cref{lemma:perturb-potentialfunc-decrease}.
-This yields a refined descent estimate for the potential function $\Psi_1$.
+We will use \cref{lemma:perturb-potentialfunc-decrease} to bound the decrease of the Lyapunov function and a key step is to plug the dual gap bound in \cref{lemma:perturb-dualerror} to the descent inequality in \cref{lemma:perturb-potentialfunc-decrease}.
+It yields a refined descent estimate for the Lyapunov function $\Psi_1^t$.
 Together with the step-size conditions in \cref{con-pgda}, the claimed $\epsilon$-GS and $\epsilon$-OS guarantees can be directly derived from this descent estimate.